In celebration of Putt Putt Golf’s upcoming 50th birthday, we decided it was finally time to unlock the vault and share our history with you.

 Out of all Wykoff’s Putt Putt courses, Putt Putt Mermaid Beach was one of the first he opened, and is his family's last still flying the flag of fun.
 We feel it’s our responsibility to continue to bring you the party, fun and good times in honour of Mr Wykoff’s legacy!

-That’s why we’ll be inviting you to celebrate our 50th birthday bash on 21st September this year!
-Stay tuned for more information.
+That’s why we’ll be inviting you to celebrate our 50th Birthday Party on 21st September this year!
+Learn more>

 We’d love for you to share with us your old school memories and images of playing Putt Putt on the Gold Coast or any of our locations around Australia!
 Leave your favourite memory in the comments below, send us an email at firstname.lastname@example.org or share with us on social media #puttputtmermaidbeach .We can’t wait to hear them!